In the UK, trade secrets are protected by:

 The cost of experts varies depending on the field, type of expert, time commitment required and general complexity of the case.

 Interim injunctions are available by application to the court and are a discretionary equitable remedy.
 Injunction applications are usually heard on an inter partes basis (notice is given to the defendant) and can be heard urgently if required.
-In order for an interim injunction to be granted, under Section 37 Senior Courts Act 1981, the court must be satisfied that it is “just and convenient”.
+In order for an interim injunction to be granted, under Section 37 of the Senior Courts Act 1981, the court must be satisfied that it is “just and convenient”.
 This is generally established by following the test developed in American Cyanamid Co (No 1) v Ethicon Ltd (1975) UKHL 1.

 Requirements for Preliminary Injunctive Relief